0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/project/merge_requests/reviews/index.md

   - **Comment**: Leave general feedback without explicit approval.
   - **Approve**: Leave feedback and approve the changes.
   - **Request changes**: Leave feedback the author should address before merging.
-    You can use this status to block the merge request from merging, if the `mr_reviewer_requests_changes` feature flag is enabled.
+    You can use this status to block the merge request from merging, if you enable the `mr_reviewer_requests_changes` feature flag.

 ### Prevent merge when you request changes